opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ---
 layout: default
-title: Multiple data sources
+title: Adding multiple data sources
-parent: Discover
+parent: Exploring data with Discover
 nav_order: 5
 ---

-# Multiple data sources
+# Adding multiple data sources

 The multiple data sources feature is an experimental feature released in OpenSearch 2.4.
 It can't be used in a production environment.
 For updates on the feature’s progress or to leave feedback on improving the feature, see the [OpenSearch Forum discussion](https://forum.opensearch.org/t/feedback-experimental-feature-connect-to-external-data-sources/11144).
 {: .warning }